ni3b/survey-app/README.md

 - Automatic fallback to secure key generation if provided secret is too short
 - Warning logs when insecure secrets are detected
 - Backward compatibility with existing configurations

+## Authentication & Authorization

+### User Authentication
+The application requires authentication for all survey participation:

+**User Management:**
+- User accounts are created by administrators only
+- Passwords are securely hashed using BCrypt
+- Username and email uniqueness validation

+**User Login:**
+- JWT-based authentication with configurable token expiration
+- Automatic token validation and refresh
+- Secure password handling

+**Survey Authentication:**
+- All surveys require user authentication
+- Users must be logged in to participate in any survey

+### Admin Authentication
+- Separate admin login system
+- Role-based access control (ADMIN vs USER roles)
+- Admin users can access dashboard and management features

+### Security Features
+- JWT token validation and expiration
+- Password encryption with BCrypt
+- CORS configuration for cross-origin requests
+- Input validation and sanitization
+- SQL injection prevention through JPA/Hibernate

 ## Development